 I’m in a certificate or continuing education program, not a graduate program.
 Can I use a GradPLUS loan?

 You must be enrolled at least half-time in a graduate or professional program leading to a master’s degree (or law, medical, or other professional degree) to be eligible to borrow a GradPLUS loan.

 Do I need to complete the FAFSA to apply for a GradPLUS loan?

 Yes, in order to be eligible for the GradPLUS loan, you must file the FAFSA.

-Additionally, you must apply for and the school must determine the student’s eligibility for the maximum annual subsidized and/or unsubsidized Stafford loan amount; however, the student is not required to receive a Stafford loan as a condition of receiving a GradPLUS loan.
+Additionally, you must apply for and the school must determine the student’s eligibility for the maximum annual unsubsidized Direct loan amount; however, the student is not required to receive a Direct loan as a condition of receiving a GradPLUS loan.

 How much can I borrow using GradPLUS?